 This case study forms part of the Open African Innovation Research (Open AIR) project.
 In researching knowledge governance and innovation dynamics in Africa, Open AIR aims to answer two overarching research questions: "How can open collaborative innovation help businesses scale up and seize the new opportunities of the global knowledge economy?" and "Which intellectual property policies will ensure social and economic benefits of innovation are shared inclusively?"
 From the outset, Open AIR's focus on open models of innovation and collaboration seems to align well with some of the core principles underpinning FabLabs, and the open and less profit-driven ethos of social entrepreneurs using 3D printing.
-This case study speaks to at least two of Open AIR's four themes: "high technology hubs" and "informal sector innovation".1 While, at least in South Africa, FabLabs are to a large extent formalised through government or institutional involvement and, thus, are best categorised as high
+This case study speaks to at least two of Open AIR's four themes: "high technology hubs" and "informal sector innovation".
+While, at least in South Africa, FabLabs are to a large extent formalised through government or institutional involvement and, thus, are best categorised as high

-1 Under the "high technology hubs" theme, Open AIR analyses the extent to which formal intellectual poperty (IP) rights are important to the success or failure of Africa's burgeoning tech initiatives at and around high technology hubs, such as makerspaces and FabLabs.
+&lt;sup>1 Under the "high technology hubs" theme, Open AIR analyses the extent to which formal intellectual property (IP) rights are important to the success or failure of Africa's burgeoning tech initiatives at and around high technology hubs, such as makerspaces and FabLabs.
 Open research under the "informal sector innovation" theme seeks to appreciate how the formal and informal sectors interact in different contexts, and how IP rights might allow for better policy frameworks to encourage economic growth.

-Working Paper 18 3D Printing: Enabler of Social Entrepreneurship in Africa?
-The Roles of FabLabs and Low-Cost 3D Printers tech hubs, the development and use of low-cost 3D printers in Kenya often happens in informal or semi-formal settings, i.e., in settings that are outside formally regulated structures.
+tech hubs, the development and use of low-cost 3D printers in Kenya often happens in informal or semi-formal settings, i.e., in settings that are outside formally regulated structures.